seastan/lotr-lcg-set-generator/README.md

     upload `Spreadsheet/spreadsheet.xlsx` from this repo, click `Save as Google Sheets`, click `Share` and `Change to anyone with the link`.
 Click `Extensions -> Apps Script` and upload the content of `Spreadsheet/Code.gs`.
 After that, re-run `=SHEETS()` function from `A1` cell of the first `-` tab.
-    Add all the sets and cards data.
+    Add all the sets and the card data.

 3. Add the folder with the artwork to your Google Drive to be able to sync it locally.
 Open the folder in the browser, right-click on the folder name, then click `Add shortcut to Drive`.